 are acceptable, although they are redundant; unless explicitly stated, it's assumed that no-one on these lists means to speak for their company.

-You will be able to subscribe or unsubscribe from any of the GCC mailing lists via this form:
+You can subscribe or unsubscribe from any of the GCC mailing lists by clicking on the list name above and then following the "more information about this list" link.

 If you're having trouble getting off a list, look at the